-- Byte order (little endian or big endian) varies by platform. - Exit return codes are handled differently by different operating systems. - The characteristics of floating-point types, such as the maximum number of decimal digits that can be represented, vary by platform. - The filename encoding used to translate Unicode names into the platform's filenames varies by platform. - Python supports integers whose size is limited only by the memory available.
-Extensive arithmetic using integers larger than the largest integer supported in the language used to implement Python will degrade performance. - The type of garbage collection algorithm used, such as "reference counting" or "mark and sweep", is implementation-defined.
-Depending upon the algorithm used, additional programmer action is required to prevent memory leakage. - The maximum value that a variable of type Py_ssize_t can take is implementation defined and documented by sys.maxsize. - Executions of the same program from the command line or from invocation by another program (see 5.1.2 Execution environment).
+- Byte order (little endian or big endian) varies by platform. - Exit return codes are handled differently by different operating systems.

+- The characteristics of floating-point types, such as the maximum number of decimal digits that can be represented, vary by platform. - The filename encoding used to translate Unicode names into the platform's filenames varies by platform. - Python supports integers whose size is limited only by the memory available on the platform.
+Extensive arithmetic using integers larger than the largest integer supported on the platform used to implement Python will degrade performance. - The type of garbage collection algorithm used, such as "reference counting" or "mark and sweep", is implementation-defined.
+Depending upon the algorithm used, additional programmer action is required to prevent memory leakage. - The maximum value that a variable of type Py_ssize_t can take is implementation defined and documented by sys.maxsize. - Python uses string interning which is a process of storing only one copy of each distinct string value (up to 4096 characters in length) in memory.
+For efficiency reasons, whether a string will be interned and the interning mechanism that Python uses for strings and integers varies depending on object characteristics.
+For example, when a copy of a string that meets certain characteristics is created in Python, the copy points to the same object as the original: